aduffy70/gbs-tools/README.txt

       doublecheckdups.py
-3) For each 12mer, determine which of our barcode-stickyends is the nearest match and the distance. sortbarcodes.py
-      (sortbarcodes-zd.py for data with 14-16mers)
+3) For each 12mer, determine which of our barcode-stickyends is the nearest match and the distance. sortbarcodes-wobble.py - for data with "wobble" bases in the cutsite (R, W, etc.) sortbarcodes-indels.py - if you don't have wobble bases and want to allow for indels when calculating distances
 4) Where the nearest match is unambiguous and the distance is <3, replace the starting 8-12mer of each read in the fastq data with the corrected barcode-stickyend.
 Sort reads with ambiguous matches or distance >=3 into